RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 Your mother leaves you her Roth IRA:

-But you still must empty the account by year 10
+However, you still must empty the account by year 10.

 Inherited Roth vs. Inherited Traditional IRA: The Key Differences